chickensmitten/nextjs-complete-blog/README.md

 - `next build` requires node JS.
 - `next export` will only deploy to static form.

+use `npm start` after `npm run build`.
+It will be much faster than `npm run dev`, cause the deployed files are much faster.

 Deployment Steps & Considerations
 1. Page metadata, optimised code, remove useless dependencies
 2. Setup proper environment variables